September 12, 2024

 1950-1959: AI hits the mainstream

-The 1950s marked the transformation of the theoretical and imaginary into the empirical and tangible.
+The 1950s signaled the transformation of the theoretical and imaginary into the empirical and tangible.
 Scientists started to use extensive research to fuel and test their hypotheses of practical applications of artificial intelligence.
 During this time, Alan Turing, John McCarthy, and Arthur Samuel proved themselves to be AI trailblazers.

-Important dates:
+Important Dates:

 • 1950: Mathematician and logician Alan Turing released “Computing Machinery and Intelligence,” questioning whether or not machines could manifest human intelligence.
 His proposal came in the form of The Imitation Game (better known today as The Turing Test), which evaluated a machine’s ability to think as humans do.
 The Turing Test has since become the cornerstone of AI theory and its evolution.